awslabs/aws-glue-schema-registry/multilang-schema-registry/README.md

 This module provides a native shared library (.so, .dll) version of the AWS Glue Schema Registry SerDes.
 It uses GraalVM to generate the shared library.

-## Changes necessary to build
-Change `/native-schema-registry/src/main/java/com/amazonaws/services/schemaregistry/DataTypes.java` L25 to actual absolute path of native schema registry directory.

-(TODO: Eliminate the need to make this change each time)

-## Build command for multi-lang GSR
+## Build command for multi-lang GSR java layer
 mvn install -P native-image
-Note: If you get any issues due to JAVA_HOME not found, just set it to graalvm java 21 installation path.

 Usually, the process is as follows:
-1. mvn install -P native-image (expected to fail after partial build)
-2. Build C layer (See c/README.md, also expected to fail after partial build)
-3. mvn install -P native-image (again, and this time it works)
-4. Build C layer (it should build fully during this attempt)
+1. go to c/ directory
+2. run cmake -S. -Bbuild
+3. run cmake --build build

+This will produce the libnativeschemaregistry.so and other necessary shared libraries.

 On Amazon Linux, you might need to install cmake, Python, lcov, llvm etc and set PATHs accordingly to make it work.
 These steps are not necessary on Ubnutu as they come in-built.